 After having completed all requirements for transfer admission, matriculated students will be given a statement of credits accepted for transfer by the University within the first semester of enrollment.
 Students from regionally accredited colleges and universities may transfer credit for college-level academic courses completed with grades of C (meaning C-, C, or C+) or better, but the University reserves the right to determine what credit, if any, for courses taken elsewhere may be counted toward its degrees.
 (Undergraduate Catalog 2014-15 p.
 25)

 It is the responsibility of the student to review the statement of credits and to work with his or her advisor to ensure that all Core Curriculum requirements are fulfilled prior to graduation.

 Your individual Program Evaluation form provides the easiest method of tracking student progess.
 Courses transferred in from other universities and courses completed at Coastal Carolina Univeristy will display as completed on the form.
 You must login to WebAdvisor to see the form.

-A student accepted to the University with an earned Associate of Arts, Associate of Science.
-Baccalauerate of Arts, or Baccalauerate of Science degree from a regionally accredited college or university will be exempt from having to meet core curriculum requirements.
+A student will be exempt from having to meet core curriculum requirements if the student is accepted to the University with an earned Associate of Arts, Associate of Science, Baccalauerate of Arts, or Baccalauerate of Science degree from a regionally accredited college or university in the U.S., with a baccalaureate degree from an accredited international institution of higher education, or with a master's degree (that requires at least 150 equivalent U.S. credit hours to complete) form an accredited international institution of higher education.

 Note: credit for the Core requirement courses will not be awarded as a result of the exemption.
 All requirements for the awarding of degrees, including prequisites, minimum credits earned and minimum grades still apply.
 All coures prerequistes and corequisites still apply.
 Associate in Applied Science degrees, and degrees from foreign institutions are not eligible for the core curriculum exemption.